Deification of Captain Shin

 • Dèng Yòubó 鄧佑伯

 21 March 1855 saw the farewell ceremony of a 55-year-old governor and a change in power structure in the Straits Settlements.
 The 54-year-old W. J. Butterworth (b.
 1801, d.
 1856) left office in Singapore and he was replaced by a new administrator, the 51-year-old E. A. Blundell (b.
 1804, d.
 1868).
 Blundell was actually the Governor pro tempore when S. G. Bonham (b.
 1803, d.
 1863) left office in January 1843, but he was abruptly removed in June to make way for Butterworth.
 Blundell's sudden removal was likely linked to his strained relationship with the Earl of Ellenborough (b.
 1790, d.
 1871), the Governor General in India.
 When Blundell was reappointed in 1855, he apparently did not hold on to the non-intervention policies imposed by the EIC.
-In 1857, as a response to the grievances voiced by the tin merchants in Melaka, the HMS Amethyst (s.
+In 1857, as a response to the grievances voiced by the tin merchants in Melaka, the 26-gun HMS Amethyst (s.
 1844 - 1869) was sent to Sungai Linggi.
 She was greenlighted by Singapore to remove the ‘illegal' tolls installed by the Malay chiefs to extract duties from vessels using the waterway.
-Shown above the HMS Amethyst (circa 1864) when she was loaned to the Atlantic Telegraph Company, where she was employed as cable vessel to transport submarine telegraph cable.
+Shown above is illustration of the HMS Amethyst (circa 1864), when she was loaned to the Atlantic Telegraph Company, where she was employed to transport submarine telegraph cable.
+Eventually she was sold as a cable vessel.

 Captain Shin On was originally buried in Bukit Sebukor3, Melaka.
 His grave, however, was obscured for a long time until it was rediscovered in 1979.
 The date marked on the right hand side of the tombstone says: 同治8年己巳季冬月穀日, i.e. 8th year of the Reign of Emperor Tongzhi, an auspicious day in the 12th lunisolar month of the year of Jisi.
 The 12th lunisolar month of the Year of Jisi is bordered by 2 January 1870 and 30 January 1870.
 Thus, we know the grave was set in January 1870.
 See Chin (2003), p.
 68.

 The remains of Captain Shin On were exhumed and relocated to Semenyih in 1984.
 Excavation began on March 6 and his remains were placed into a ceremonial urn on March 14.
 Captain Shin was reburied in Semenyih Kwong Tong Cemetery on March 30.
 It is clear from a photograph taken in 1984, his head was evidently missing.
 See Chin (2003), p.
-72. Chin was of the opinion that grave found in Bukit Sebukor was not the original tomb but a rebuilt version, given that the tombstone can be precisely dated to 1870 but the Captain was killed in 1860.
+72. Given that the tombstone can be precisely dated to 1870 but the Captain was killed in 1860, the Bukit Sebukor tomb was apparently not the primary burial site.
 According to Letessier (1893), while attempting to reach the residence of Dato Klana Putra Sendeng in Ampangan, Captain Shin On was intercepted and mercilessly decapitated by the men of Raja Radin4 (r.
 1831 - 1861).
 The exact date of Shin On's birth/death is unknown.
 Many dates are thus proposed to fill the gap:

 • According to materials circulated by the Temple and cited by Chin (2003), he was born on the 10th day of the 10th lunisolar month of 3rd year of the Reign of Daoguang 道光3年10月10日 (i.e. 12 November 18235)